Citi® Double Cash Card review: 18-month BT offer

 Terms and Limitations Apply.

 Are you good about paying off your credit card balance each month?
 If so, CardName might be appealing to you.
-If you have excellent or good credit, this 2022 CardRatings Editor's Choice honoree among the best cash-back credit cards could change the way you think about earning rewards.
+If you have fair, good, or excellent credit, this 2024 CardRatings Editor's Choice winner among the best cash-back credit cards could change the way you think about earning rewards.
 Citi is a CardRatings.com advertiser

-Some of the top Citi® Double Cash benefits include: double cash back - earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases (just make sure to pay at least the minimum due on time); no annual fees; and 0% intro APR on balance transfers for the first 18 months (then, RegAPR).
+Some of the top Citi Double Cash® benefits include: $200 cash back after you spend $1,500 on purchases in the first six months, double cash back - earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases (just make sure to pay at least the minimum due on time); no annual fees; and 0% intro APR on balance transfers for the first 18 months (then, RegAPR).
 Often times 0% APR introductory offers are limited to one year or less.
-The Citi® Double Cash balance transfer offer, however, is a generous 18-months.
+The Citi Double Cash® balance transfer offer, however, is a generous 18-months.
 This is a great perk if you're carrying a large balance and need some extra time to pay it off.

 Top Features